DCotterill/TFHS-Y12-2024/README.md

 ## Programming topics I want to learn more about, or I'm struggling with

+- Find a way to setup a server on a free hosted platform so Python apps can easily share and store data.
+HTTP based, with simple keys, storing and updating in memory data structures.
+Use cases could be games sharing turn data, high scores, etc.
 - I need to find a good way of clearly explaining Python modules and packages, as everyone finds it confusing
 - I'd like to find a good way of building GUI based apps / games, but without the library dependencies of something like PyGame, which seems to add too much complexity.
 - Want to find a way to 'build in Replit' then 'run locally', because one of the constraints, especially when making simple games, is that they don't run fast enough in the browser.